-Particular areas of interest include Cyberpsychology, Interpersonal Behaviour, Health and Relationships, Psychology of Creativity and Performance Expertise, and Educational Development.
+Particular areas of interest include Cyberpsychology, Interpersonal Behaviour, Health and Relationships, and Psychology of Creativity and Performance Expertise.

 We are happy to consider doctorate research relevant to any hub, but may also be looking to fill specific research roles in some areas.
 Search the FindAPhD database for our itemised research opportunities.